kora-projects/kora-docs/mkdocs/blog/en/kora-observability.md

 This consistency reduces the number of custom wrappers each team needs to invent.

-## One Telemetry Model Across Modules Reduces Platform Fragmentation
+## One Telemetry Model Across Modules Reduces Platform Fragmentation { #telemetry-model }

 Imagine a company with two hundred services.